Character Classes

 Unicode properties

 The reason why Unicode was invented is that most people in the world don’t speak English, and many of them use languages with different alphabets.
-To support them, Unicode includes 144,697 characters covering 159 different scripts.
+To support them, Unicode includes 144,697 codepoints covering 159 different scripts.
 Since we have a standard that makes it really easy to support different languages, there’s no excuse for not using it.

 [Letter]